trueadm/ripple/website/docs/guide/styling.md

 # Styling

-Ripple supports native CSS styling that is localized to the given component using the `<style>` element.
+Ripple supports native CSS styling that is scoped (localized) to the given component using the `<style>` element.

 ```ripple
 component MyComponent() {